DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 Wait a couple of minutes for the changes to be applied.

-You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.14.0?topic=configuring-kubernetes-ingress).

 ### 7.3.3 Retrieve license usage

 You will be able to access the IBM License Service by retrieving the URL and the required token with this command: